threadexio/Legion-Y720-Keyboard-Backlight/README.md

 git clone https://github.com/threadexio/Legion-Y720-Keyboard-Backlight

-sudo make deps
-# This will automagically install the one dependency
+cd Legion-Y720-Keyboard-Backlight

 sudo make install
-# This will build and install the binary in /usr/bin and it's config file in /etc/kbd-backlight/backlight.conf
+# This will build and install the binary in /usr/bin and it's config files in /etc/kbd-backlight

 # Now you can edit the configuration file at /etc/kbd-backlight/backlight.conf and add as many profiles as you want
 ```